hneth/riskyr/README.md

 A _library of scenarios_ illustrates example cases with known data from the literature.

+## Package and Application

+Our objective is to collect and develop a set of basic risk literacy tools in R.  To maximise impact, we split our efforts into two complementary projects:

+1. The `riskyr` package renders risk literacy more transparent by providing a set of risk-related tools and corresponding representations.

+2. The corresponding R Shiny app `riskyrApp` allows using the `riskyr` toolbox in an interactive fashion without any coding.

+The combination of package and application facilitates risk communication and supports instruction and training efforts in promoting risk literacy.

 ## About

 We are still developing this software and have yet to choose a license for it.
 Please [contact us](http://spds.uni-konstanz.de) in case you want to use or share it.